epfl-lasa/i_am_project/README.md

 (use this command on computer 2 to leave container running)

 You should have 4 terminals, 3 connected to the docker container on computer 1 and one on the docker container on Computer 2.
 From now on, Computer 2 will refer to that last terminal (connected via ssh)

+Don't forget to run catkin_make to build the latest version of the code!!!

 ## Setup ROS communications